pan1kt/GamingTweaks/README.md

 **Time Stamp Counter** (TSC) (default) (bcdedit /set useplatformclock false) <br/>

-TSC is reliable and will give you the lowest latency and highest fps<br/>
+TSC is reliable and will give you the lowest latency and highest fps, but not sure if best mouse feeling<br/>
-The HPET option in bios does not matter if this is set in cmd<br/>
-The HPET option in bios should be ON to make the timer resolution more accurate

 **ACPI Power Management Timer** (PMT) (bcdedit /set useplatformclock true + HPET BIOS OFF) <br/>